San Francisco's Public Art Program Turns 50 and Debuts Five New Artworks at SFO

 In Terminal 1’s Boarding Area B there are two large-scale mosaic murals by Bay Area artists Jason Jägel and Robert Minervini.
 Jägel’s 13 ft. x 33 ft.
 The Author & Her Story represents a tableau of unique individuals sitting around a table outfitted with a giant globe.
 The work invites viewers to consider the transcendent potential of air travel, where passengers can embark on an inner journey, exploring human interconnection.
 Minervini’s Hyper-Natural Bay Area is both a still-life and a sweeping landscape of San Francisco’s famous skyline.
 As the viewers peer into this trompe l’oeil scene, the artist hopes that they will discover a new way to dream of place, city, and destination as they wait for their flights.

 Adorning one of Boarding Area B’s prominent bulkheads is a multi-layered installation by Leonardo Drew.
 Comprised of hundreds of small sculptural elements derived from remnants of past artworks and other recycled materials, the installation forms a massive galaxy spanning three walls.
 Recycling is integral to the artist’s desire to never let anything go to waste.
 The artwork reflects the enormous cross-section of people passing through SFO who carry with them a multitude of life experiences and cultures.
-To view of a video of the artist talking about the creation of the work, click here.

 Mark Handforth’s suspended sculpture, Cadmium Red Giant, is a dynamic collage in the form of a star, like a child’s drawing -- but “drawn” with bent metal beams painted a rich cadmium red.
 Intersecting the star form is a cast aluminum Redwood branch.
 Violet, amber and red fluorescent lamps are mounted on the arms of the star to resemble light rays.